Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: Discussion

 \acknowledgments

-IP and LS supported by Russian Science Foundation (grant 25-11-00158).
-YD acknowledges the support by the National Natural Science Foundation of China (NSFC) under Grant No. 12275263, as well as the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301900).
-YD is also supported by the Natural Science Foundation of Fujian Province 802 of China (Grant No. 2023J02032).
+IP and LS are supported by the Russian Science Foundation (grant 25-11-00158).
+YD acknowledges the support of the National Natural Science Foundation of China (NSFC) under Grant No. 12275263, as well as the Innovation Program for Quantum Science and Technology (under Grant No. 2021ZD0301900).
+YD is also supported by the Natural Science Foundation of Fujian Province of China (Grant No. 2023J02032).